micro-os-plus/architecture-riscv-xpack/README.md

 ### Build & integration info

+The project is written in C++ and assembly and it is expected to be used in C and C++ projects.

+The source code was compiled with riscv-none-elf-gcc 12, and should be warning free.

+To ease the integration of this package into user projects, there are already made CMake and meson configuration files (see below).

-To include this package in a project, consider the following details.
+For other build systems, consider the following details:

 #### Include folders